jaehyeon-kim/flink-demos/building-pyflink-apps/README.md

       - [s11_transformation.py](./src/s11_transformation.py)
       - [s11_process_function.py](./src/s11_process_function.py)
 12. ✅ Flink Data Transformations (Exercise)
     - The source data is transformed into the flight data.
-Later data from _skyone_ and _sunset_ will be converted into it for merging them.
+Later data from _skyone_ and _sunset_ will be converted into this schema for merging them.
-    - The transformation is performed in a function called _define_workflow_ and tested.
+    - The transformation is performed in a function called _define_workflow_ for being tested.
 This function will be updated gradually.
     - **See course content(s) below**
       - [s12_transformation.py](./src/s12_transformation.py)
       - [test_s12_transformation.py](./src/test_s12_transformation.py)